GuilhermeStracini/apiclient-boilerplate-rs/README.md

 ## Dependencies and support

-holiday-api-rust is intended to work on all tier 1 supported Rust systems:
+**package-name-rs** is intended to work on all tier 1 supported Rust systems:

 - MacOSX
 - Linux